 HH: What have you read recently, or what might be in your to-read stack, that you’re particularly excited about?

 RG: My to-read stack is outrageous.
 I just got back from AWP in DC and I brought back about 30 books of poetry.
-I wish I could name them all here but the ones I’m excited to devour are Andrés Montoya’s The Jury of Trees, Rajiv Mohabir’s The Cowherd’s Son, Charif Shanahan’s Into Each Other We Enter Without Knowing, Tommy Pico’s IRL, Mai Der Vang’s Afterland, Chen Chen’s When I Grow Up I Want to Be a List of Further Possibilities.
+I wish I could name them all here but the ones I’m excited to devour are Andrés Montoya’s The Jury of Trees, Rajiv Mohabir’s The Cowherd’s Son, Charif Shanahan’s Into Each Room We Enter Without Knowing, Tommy Pico’s IRL, Mai Der Vang’s Afterland, Chen Chen’s When I Grow Up I Want to Be a List of Further Possibilities.
 At home I have bookmarks at various points in the reading journey of Moshin Hamid’s novel Exit West, Ottessa Moshfegh’s story collection Homesick for Another World, Robert Lowell’s New and Selected Poems edited by Katie Peterson, The Songs We Know Best: John Ashbery’s Early Life, a biography by Karin Hoffman, and the latest book of essays about poetry by Lawrence Raab, Why Don’t We Say What We Mean?
 Going back to the first question: if I didn’t have all these amazing people within reach, how could I imagine my place in this country, let alone this world?

 heather hughes is a contributing writer for Mass Poetry who hangs her heart in Somerville and Miami.
 Poems recently appear or are forthcoming in The Adroit Journal, Denver Quarterly, Gulf Coast, Queen Mob's Tea House, and Vinyl Poetry, among other journals.
 She MLA-ed in foreign literature at Harvard University Extension and MFA-ed at Lesley University.
 Her other adventures include working in academic publishing and creating letterpress prints.
 She never outgrew her science fiction & fantasy obsession.
 Find her online at birdmaddgirl.com.